 §5- If the final decision of the Board of Directors differs from the Minority Committee's opinion indicated in the previous paragraph, the Board's manifestation, including all the dissenting statements, should also be included in the Assembly Manual that is called to deliberate on the operations, to better instruct the shareholders' vote.

-§6- The said Minority Committee shall be composed of the two (2) members of the Board of Directors appointed by the common minority stockholders and the preferred shareholders, in addition to one (1) third independent member, meeting the requirements of elected by the other members of the Committee, and may or may not be a member of the Board of Directors.
+§6- The aforementioned Minority Committee will be formed by 2 (two) members of the Board of Directors pointed out by minority common shareholders and preferred shareholders, as well as 1 (one) third independent member, according to Regulation Article 18, §5 of these Bylaws, chosen by the other members of the Committee, which shall or not be a member of the Board of Directors.